zorun/django-simplesshkey/README.rst

 Settings
 --------

-``SSHKEY_AUTHORIZED_KEYS_OPTIONS``
-  String, optional.
-Defines the SSH options that will be prepended to each public key.  ``{username}`` will be replaced by the username; ``{key_id}`` will be replaced by the key's id.
-New in version 2.3.

 ``SSHKEY_ALLOW_EDIT``
   Boolean, defaults to ``False``.
 Whether or not editing keys is allowed.
-  New in version 2.3.

 ``SSHKEY_DEFAULT_HASH``
   String, either ``sha256``, ``md5``, or ``legacy`` (the default).
-The default hash algorithm to use for calculating the finger print of keys.
+The default hash algorithm to use for calculating the fingerprint of keys.
+The resulting hash is stored in the ``fingerprint`` field of each SSH key object.
   Legacy behavior enforces OpenSSH's pre-6.8 behavior of MD5 without the ``MD5:`` prefix.
-New in version 2.5.

 Templates